• City & RTO

 What's Covered Under Third Party Motor Insurance?

-A comprehensive car insurance policy, generally, clubs together two covers- the third party insurance and the own-damage cover.
-Some, also, offer a personal accident cover.
+A comprehensive car insurance policy generally clubs together two covers- third party and the own-damage insurance.
+Some policies also include personal accident cover.
 As one can guess by its name, the cover includes damages to your vehicle, bodily injury, disability and death.

 While the above-mentioned covers are optional, third party insurance is compulsory as per the Motor Vehicle Act, 1988.
 Also labelled as an 'Act Only' plan, third party insurance cover doesn't cover you or your vehicle.
 This cover is for legal liabilities claimed by the third party against the damage, injury or third-party property damage arising out of the insured vehicle.
 Hence, the beneficiary of this cover is the third party only.

 The Insurance Regulatory and Development Authority decides the premium of the third party insurance cover.
-It is more or less same for all insurance companies.
+It is more or less the same for all insurance companies.
 However, the premium amount may differ depending on the engine capacity of your vehicle.
-For example, as an owner of a Hyundai i10, you pay Rs.
-3,416 as third party insurance premium, while the annual premium for Toyota Altis comes around Rs.
+For example, as an owner of a Hyundai Grand i10, you pay Rs.
+3,416 as third party insurance premium, while the annual premium for the Mahindra Scorpio N comes around Rs.
 7,897.

-IRDA, on annual basis, reviews the third party insurance rates and make changes accordingly.
+IRDA reviews the third party insurance rates on an annual basis and makes changes accordingly.

 The Complex Part of Third Party Insurance

-The long procedure of claiming third party insurance starts with registering an FIR in a nearby police station followed by collecting a charge sheet.
-After that Motor Accident Claims Tribunal, a special court, registers a case, as Civil courts can’t make a judgement on road accidents or decide a compensation claim.
+The long procedure of claiming third party insurance starts with registering an FIR at a nearby police station, followed by collecting a charge sheet.
+After that Motor Accident Claims Tribunal, a special court registers a case, as Civil courts can't make a judgement on road accidents or decide a compensation claim.

-One can register a claim for injury, death or property damage, with the tribunal with jurisdiction over the area where the insured or defendant resides.
-However, there is no limit for claiming on liability for injury or death, one can avail the cover for third-party property damage up to Rs.
+One can register a third party insurance claim for injury, death or property damages with the tribunal with jurisdiction over the area where the insured or defendant resides.
+However, there is no limit for claiming liability for injury or death.
+One can avail the cover for third-party property damage up to Rs.
 7.5 lakh.

 Still keen on heading to the tribunal?

 Ensure you keep all required documents handy.
-A proper narration of the incident is required with an FIR and records of expenses are preserved to validate financial losses.
+A proper narration of the incident is required, with an FIR and records of expenses to validate financial losses.

 One can raise a third party claim under the following circumstances:

-• One can file a claim for hospitalisation expenses, in case of an accidental injury, permanent total or partial disability and loss of income i.e if the person is unable to earn due to bodily injury.
+• Hospitalisation expenses, in case of an accidental injury, permanent total or partial disability and loss of income, i.e., if the person is unable to earn due to bodily injury.

-• In case of the policyholder's demise, the dependants are eligible to claim compensation, based on the income of the departed.
-Also, one can claim for the medical costs of the injury that lead to death.
+• In case of the policyholder's demise, the dependents are eligible to claim compensation, based on the income of the departed.
+Also, one can raise a claim for the medical costs of the injury that leads to death.

 • In case of property damage, one will need the inspection officer's report, original bills and surveyor's report to estimate the loss.
 However, the turnover time for third-party claims for injury or death is three years.

-In case you are compensated with less than what you expected, don’t expect your insurance company to compensate the difference.
-One can’t claim compensation for the same damage more than once.
-Another problem is, owing to the huge number of pending cases, you might get a date from the court, say after three month or six months.
-So, the possibility of your case getting stuck are high.
+In case you are compensated with less than what you expected, don't expect your insurance company to compensate for the difference.
+One can't claim compensation for the same damage more than once.
+Another problem is, owing to the huge number of pending cases, you might get a date from the court, say, after three months or six months.
+So, the possibility of your case getting stuck is high.

 Documents Required to Raise a Third Party Insurance Claim

-The following documents are compulsorily required to raise a third party liability insurance claim:
+The following documents are required to raise a third party liability insurance claim:

 • Duly signed and filed claim form